mushtaqmahboob/Leaf-grade-detection-in-urban-farming-using-computer-vision/README.md

 ```
 - README.md ----> This markdown file you are reading.
+- images ---> This file contains all the images used in the readme file.
 - leaf_quality_detection.ipynb ---> This file contains the actual code of the project.
 - dataset ---> This folder contains the dataset used for the project.
 ```